cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_software_installation.md

 Note: Versions before Raspbian Stretch worked directly.
 When using Raspbian Stretch you had to change "MountFlags=slave" to "MountFlags=shared" in the file above.
-That does not work in Buster, but it's works when disabling the rows described above.
+That does not work in Buster, but it works when disabling the rows described above.
 Maybe not the best solution, but it works.
 More info here: https://github.com/systemd/systemd/issues/11982